Dental Care To Prevent Tooth Loss and Gum Disease

 (xvi) Make sure to replace your tooth-brush with a new one every three months.

-2. Floss your teeth to prevent tooth loss and gum disease: Each tooth has five sides.
+Floss your teeth to prevent tooth loss and gum disease: Each tooth has five sides.
 Your toothbrush can clean 3 of the five sides.
-The two other sides, that is in between areas, can cause much of destruction and disease, including the foul smell.
+The two other sides can cause much of destruction and disease, including the foul smell.
 Remember gum disease contribute to life threatening disease like heart, stroke, diabetes and premature low birth weight babies.
 You need to do flossing to remove plaques and particles between your teeth, and under your gum lines.
 If this plaque stays between the teeth, it will get harden into tartar, which then will have to be removed by a dentist.

 (i) Choose a type of floss depending upon on how much space is between your teeth.
 The Dentists normally suggest un-waxed floss because it’s thinner and easier to slide through even small spaces.